zhiqic/GSRFormer/README.md

 ```
 ## Acknowledgments

-First and foremost, we would like to extend our deepest gratitude to the original authors and contributors of the [CoFormer repository](https://github.com/jhcho99/CoFormer).
+First and foremost, we would like to extend our gratitude to the authors and contributors of the [CoFormer repository](https://github.com/jhcho99/CoFormer).
 Our work stands on the shoulders of giants, and the foundation laid by their research and codebase was invaluable for the advancements we made.
-Furthermore, we want to express our sincere appreciation to Microsoft Research for their invaluable support throughout our project.
+Furthermore, we want to express our sincere appreciation to Microsoft Research for its invaluable support throughout our project.

 ## Citation